phuangthongs/ChBE413-CDS-Project/README.md

 Our repository includes:

-Paper of the project

-Presentation slideshow

-Code for featurization

-Code for random forest model
+Paper of the project, Presentation slideshow, Code for featurization, Code for random forest model, Dataset from TYR, References

-Dataset from TYR

-References